jack-of-some-trades/lightweight_pycharts/lightweight_pycharts/frontend/FRONTEND_README.md

       File in the "Additional Types" Section denoted by a comment line break.
 These Addtional Types include:
         - A Generic Type Encompassing a set of SeriesData Types
         - Explicit Series Type Definitions of the ISeriesAPI General Type (e.g. CandlestickSeries, LineSeries, ...)
+        - Redefined Versions of SeriesOptionsMap, SeriesDataItemTypeMap, SeriesPartialOptionsMaps -These have been redefined so that they can be expanded to include more custom series types.
         - An Enum of All the named Colors defined within the standalone Lightweight-Charts API.
     - See below for the reasoning for changes to the file structure and imports
 - The 'fancy-canvas.ts' file is the 'index.ts' file that originally came with the '../../lib/fancy-canvas' library